CLIMAAX/crabook/crabook/CRA_steps/analysis/scenarios/excercise.md

 Plot of uncertainties for climate variable in NEU
 :::

-For precipitation, we notice that when emissions increase, SSP model mean changes increase.
-Individual model projections all indicate an increase in spring precipitation, yet the amount is more unclear.
-When analysing what could happen in the future we see that in each SSP small increases can occur (<5%) while high increases (>15%) only occur under high emission scenarios.
+Looking at changes in accumulated total precipitation over the spring season, we see that high-emission scenarios result in larger mean increases in precipitation (mean change across climate models).
+Projections based on individual climate models are ranging widely – some models show minor increase (<5%), while other models show much larger change (>15% in high-emission scenarios).
 When using this information with known flood mechanisms where soils are saturated and extra rain leads to high discharges, we can expect more of these events to occur.
 An increase of 10% extra precipitation in the spring season is not unlikely across models and can lead to severe changes in discharges.

 Snowfall ({numref}`fig-scenarios-excercise-latvia-cascade-snow`) is expected to decrease when emissions, and thus also temperatures, increase.
 Given that Northern Europe historically received roughly 1.3 mm/day of snow in winter the range given is between a 24% reduction to a 7% increase in snowfall.
 Few models project an increase and this might only be due to randomness of weather.
 However, 7% extra snowfall in winter snowpack can result in large changes in melt discharges and might be worth investigating as a potential 'what if' scenario.
 A reduction of 24% is also interesting as it greatly limits snow accumulation and therefore the snow melt flood mechanism.